Skip to main content

 View API Reference →

-Update Client Holdings
+Update Account Holdings

 curl --request PATCH \

---url https://api.tilt.io/api/v1/custom/org/{organization_uuid}/clients/{uuid}/ \
+--url https://api.tilt.io/api/v1/custom/org/{organization_uuid}/clients/{client_uuid}/accounts/{account_uuid} \

 --header 'Content-Type: application/json' \